-Fidelity has entered into sub-advisory agreements with a number of entities, including Fidelity Management & Research Company LLC.
-With respect to the Fund, Fidelity Management & Research Company LLC has entered into a further sub-advisory agreement with Fidelity Management & Research (Canada) ULC to provide investment advice with respect to all or a portion of the investments of the Fund.
+Fidelity has entered into sub-advisory agreements with a number of entities including Fidelity Management & Research Company LLC, to provide investment advice with respect to all or a portion of the investments of the Fund.
 The sub-advisors arrange for acquisition and disposition of portfolio investments, including all necessary brokerage arrangements.

-Fidelity CanAm Opportunities Currency Neutral Class of the Fidelity Capital Structure Corp.
+Fidelity Global Intrinsic Value Currency Neutral Class of the Fidelity Capital Structure Corp.
 Fund Specific Notes to Financial Statements - continued